stacks

 Stephen M Ross 2.5 billion New York, NY real estate

-Mortimer Benjamin Zuckerman 2.5 billion New York, NY real estate
+Mortimer Benjamin Zuckerman*BB/CFR 2.5 billion New York, NY real estate

 John Albert Sobrato 2.4 billion Atherton, CA real estate